Ajoy-1704001/OOP/README.md

     }
 }
 ```
 So this is the class that we have already in the bank.
 We want to create another class called SuperSaver.
 So to avoid redundant code, we can simply inherit the class from the BankAccount class.
-To inherit a class, we use **extends"" keyword with the derived class and then the parent class name comes;
+To inherit a class, we use **extends** keyword with the derived class and then the parent class name comes;

 ```java
 class SuperSaver extends BankAccount{